Skip to main content

 bytes2The value of the entry

-The warp sync protocols allows nodes to retrieve blocks from remote peers where authority set changes occurred.
+The warp sync protocols allow nodes to retrieve blocks from remote peers where authority set changes occurred.
 This can be used to speed up synchronization to the latest state.

-See the the synchronization chapter for more information (Chapter 3).
+See the synchronization chapter for more information (Chapter 3).

-The warp sync proof message, P{P}, is sent to the peer that initialized the state request (Definition 39) on the /dot/sync/warp substream and contains accumulated proof of multiple authority set changes (Section 3.3.2.).
-It’s a datastructure of the following format:
+The warp sync proof message, P{P}, is sent to the peer that initialized the state request (Definition 44) on the /dot/sync/warp substream and contains accumulated proof of multiple authority set changes (Section 3.3.2.).
+It’s a data structure of the following format:

 P=(fxfy,c){P}={\left({{f}_{{x}}\ldots}{{f}_{{y}},}{c}\right)}